Nick689/CustomPOS/Readme.md

 You must have guessed that efficiency has leaded customPOS design like in the one page POS where invoices are recorded after one popup validation only.

 CustomPOS main concepts are:
 - You can customize this program yourself.
-It may need some works for that but the benefit to have full control over your software is priceless, i.e it's free :)
+It may need some works to achieve what you want but the benefit to have full control over your software is priceless, i.e it's free :)
 - You are the master of your data: full database access let you correct any mistakes at their origin without living correcting records in database, you can also extract datas for statistic, accounting, etc ...

 ## [Screenshot](https://github.com/Nick689/CustomPOS/blob/master/Preview/ViewAll.md)